ZAF07/algos/README.md

 ### Introduction
 The Random Algorithm Tests Repository is a collection of algorithms and their corresponding solutions.
-The goal of this repository is for me to get better at solvinga diverse set of algorithmic problems along with multiple solutions, showcasing different approaches, optimizations, and trade-offs.
+The goal of this repository is for me to get better at solving a diverse set of algorithmic problems along with multiple solutions, showcasing different approaches, optimizations, and trade-offs.

 ### Usage
 To use this repository, you can follow these steps: